Kmtengo/e-Mess/README.md

 ## Getting Started

 This project contains Flutter applications for various platforms but the focus for this project was on Android.
+This application will be installed and used on self service POS systems running the Android OS.
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)